Thuthu-KII/Lance/Docs/Planning and Design/framework.md

 ## Purpose
 This document contains initial wireframes created to guide the layout and user interface design of our application.
+The wireframe was to big so it is split into seperate files
 ---

 ## General  Wireframe